 When I served this dish to about 200 eager feasters at the recent Taboo Eats “My Neighbourhood Bites” competition, I called it “Cheeky Pig in a Puddle”.
 Pork cheeks are very popular in Europe but less well-known in North America.
 That’s a pity, because they are tender, tasty morsels that are particularly well-suited to braising, a slow-cooking technique that produces great flavour.
-Your local butcher shop can order these in for you; in Ottawa, I get them at Saslove’s Meat Market.
+Your local butcher shop can order these in for you if you can’t find them in a supermarket.
 The spices can be found at natural food stores and the truffle salt is worth looking for – you will realize your life was not complete before you tasted it.
 While this dish wouldn’t win any beauty contests, I can guarantee it would win the Miss Congeniality Award for its outstanding flavour.

 - Check pork cheeks and trim as needed to remove any excess fat.
 Place in a sturdy ziplock bag and pour red wine in.
 Squeeze air out and seal tightly.
 Refrigerate for 6 – 24 hours, turning occasionally.

 - Take meat out of marinade, discarding marinade, and pat dry.

 - Heat 2 tablespoons of the oil in a large Dutch oven (note: if you don’t have a Dutch oven – basically, a casserole dish that can go on the stovetop – you can start the dish in a large saucepan and then transfer it to your casserole when it’s been assembled so it can braise in the oven.)